BxCppDev/bxdecay0/README.rst

 * The original Decay0 code has changed the so-called *modebb* index of some Majoron modes  from versions above 2017 with  respect to former versions.
-We thus use an index map to ensure backward compatibility and force the BxDecay0 interface stable.
+We thus use an index map to ensure backward compatibility and force the BxDecay0 interface stable with respect to the original C++ port in the Bayeux_/genbb module.
 * 5, 6, 13, 14 are Majoron modes with spectral index SI:

   - SI=1 - old Gelmini-Roncadelli Majoron